NZ Rugby votes to sell commercial share to US investors

 The Silver Lake deal will represent a more momentous change for the All Blacks than rugby’s move to professionalism in 1995.
 For the first time the New Zealand national team — known as the All Blacks since 1905 and the most successful team in world rugby — will not wholly belong to New Zealanders.

+“The game has to change and Silver Lake’s capital injection would allow us to re-imagine rugby and invest in the areas of the community game that need it most, particularly teenage and women’s rugby and to create better and more engaging experiences for our fans,” Impey said.

+“We hope the NZRPA will realize the significance of the opportunity in front of us and will continue to work toward an agreement in coming weeks.”

-NZR chairman Brent Impey said fans won’t notice any changes once the deal goes through.
-But the players and other critics fear the outside investment will substantially change the way in which the All Blacks operate and will effect the team’s relationship with fans.
+The players and other critics fear the outside investment will substantially change the way in which the All Blacks operate and will effect the team’s relationship with fans.
+They argue NZR will have to continue funding rugby at all levels but with only 87.5% of its previous commercial income.

-Under the deal, New Zealand Rugby will bundle its commercial assets in a new organization called Commercial LP in which Silver Lake will hold a 12.5 percent share.
+Under the deal, New Zealand Rugby will bundle its commercial assets in a new organization called Commercial LP in which Silver Lake will hold a 12.5% share.
 That share will give Silver Lake a role in decision making around where, when and who the All Blacks play and in other matters relating to the team.

-NZR says the deal is necessary to ensure the future financial sustainability of New Zealand Rugby at all levels.
+NZR says the deal is necessary to ensure the future financial sustainability of the sport in New Zealand at all levels.
 The annual meeting heard NZR lost NZ$34 million ($24.7 million) last year and its revenues fell 26%, mainly due to the coronavirus pandemic.
+It plans to establish a “legacy fund” to ensure grassroots rugby remains financially sustainable.

-Provincial unions are also cash-strapped after last year’s pandemic disruption and are attracted to the deal by the promise of an immediate NZ$39 million ($28 million) cash distribution from NZR.
+Provincial unions are cash-strapped after last year’s pandemic disruption and are attracted to the deal by the promise of an immediate NZ$39 million ($28 million) cash distribution from NZR.

 Silver Lake Partners was formed in 1999 and has focused mainly on investment in the technology sector and has holdings worth $79 billion in companies such as Airbnb, Twitter and Dell Technologies.
 It also holds a stake in City Football Group, which owns the English Premier League club Manchester City.